json-schema-org/community/INFRASTRUCTURE.md

   ## Who?

   This was mainly a list created by Ben Hutton (@relequestual).
-  Others are free to amend and update this (Via Pull Requests) as is required.
+  Others are free to amend and update this (via Pull Requests) as is required.

 </details>